kapouer/express-dom/README.md

 - pool.max
   the maximum number of instances in the pool, per priority.
   By default, two pools will exist when using `prioritize` helper.
 - pool.maxloads
   destroys pages that have loaded more than maxloads times (default 100)

 Default page initialization options can be set in `dom.settings`

-- stall
-  milliseconds before a resource is no more taken into account for idle event

-- verbose
+- stall: time before idle event ignores an async resource
+- timeout: time before an async resource times out
-  boolean, console on stdout / stderr, log warnings (default true)
+- verbose: console on stdout / stderr

 ## Plugins and helpers